-- 9 cyanotoxins and 1 cyanotoxin group which are toxins produced by a bacteria called cyanobacteria - 2 metals that occur naturally in our environment - 8 pesticides and 1 pesticide manufacturing byproduct - 3 disinfection byproduct groups that can be formed during water treatment and distribution - · 3 alcohols - · 3 semivolatile organic chemicals
+- 9 cyanotoxins and 1 cyanotoxin group which are toxins produced by a bacteria called cyanobacteria - 2 metals that occur naturally in our environment - 8 pesticides and 1 pesticide manufacturing byproduct - 3 disinfection byproduct groups that can be formed during water treatment and distribution - 3 alcohols - 3 semivolatile organic chemicals

-From January of 2018 through August of 2020 the City will be monitoring for unregulated substances.
-Any unregulated contaminants detected are reported in the following table.
-If the EPA determines that regulation is warranted for any of the monitored substances, Phoenix will take whatever steps are necessary to comply with the new requirements.
+From January of 2018 through January of 2020 the City has been monitoring for unregulated substances.
+Any unregulated contaminants detected in 2018 and 2019 are reported in the following table.
+If the EPA determines that regulation is warranted for any of the monitored substances, Phoenix will take whatever steps that are necessary to comply with the new requirements.

-Unregulated Contaminants Substance Units MCL Lowest Level Highest Level Average Major Source in Drinking Water Manganese ppb None 0.6 3.2 1.9 Naturally occurring element HAA6Br ppb None 6 28 14 Byproduct of drinking water disinfection НАА9 ppb None 11 36 19 Byproduct of drinking water disinfection Total Organic Carbon ppm None 2.7 4.2 3.3 Naturally present in the environment Bromide ppm None ND 0.09 0.07 Naturally occurring compound
+UNREGULATED CONTAMINANTS SUBSTANCE UNITS MCL LOWEST LEVEL HIGHEST LEVEL AVERAGE MAJOR SOURCE IN DRINKING WATER Manganese ppb None 0.4 992 44 Naturally occurring element Germanium ppb None 0.3 0.7 0.35 Naturally occurring element; commercially available in combination with other elements and minerals; a byproduct of zinc ore processing; used in infrared optics, fiber-optic systems, electronics and solar applications HAA6Br ppb None 6 28 14 Byproduct of drinking water disinfection HAA9 ppb None 11 36 19 Byproduct of drinking water disinfection Total Organic Carbon ppm None 2.7 4.2 3.3 Naturally present in the environment Bromide ppb None ND 90 70 Naturally occurring compound